Antoine de la Mothe Cadillac: Louisiana (1710–1716)

-A historical marker that reads: "This tablet marks the site of the first lead mine opened in the Mississippi Valley about the year 1700.
-It is named for Antoine De LaMotte Cadillac, governor of Louisiana 1710–1717."

-Cadillac did not obey.
-He drew up a general inventory of the straits, and then, in 1711, boarded a ship, with his family, bound for France.
-In Paris, in 1712, he convinced the Toulouse-born financier Antoine Crozat to invest in Louisiana.
+Antoine Crozat, a French financier, was persuaded by Cadillac to invest in Louisiana.
+However, conflicts arose between them, leading to Cadillac's removal from his colonial office in 1716.

-In June 1713, the Cadillac family arrived at Fort Louis, Louisiana (now Mobile, Alabama), after a tiring crossing.
-In 1714, Crozat recommended the construction of forts along the Mississippi River, whereas Cadillac wished to strengthen defenses at the mouth of the River and to develop trade with nearby Spanish colonies.
+In June 1713, the Cadillac family arrived at Fort Louis, Louisiana (now Mobile, Alabama).
+In 1714 Crozat recommended the construction of forts along the Mississippi River, whereas Cadillac wished to strengthen defenses at the river delta and to develop trade with nearby Spanish colonies.
 However, the neglect of diplomatic etiquette of the Calumet ceremony with the Natchez chief caused relations to decline and perhaps contributed to the commercial failure of the French there.

 In 1715, Cadillac and his son Joseph prospected in the Illinois Country (Upper Louisiana), where they claimed to have discovered a copper mine, although there is no copper ore in that area.
 They established a farm and founded the settlement of St. Philippe on the east side of the Mississippi River.
 Cadillac directed the first mining of lead in present-day Missouri at what is now called Mine La Motte on the west side of the river.
 The French brought in slaves to work at the mine; they were the first people of African descent in the future state of Missouri.
 The production of lead was important for ammunition in the colonies.
 The Southeast Missouri Lead District is still a major source of that metal.
 After many arguments, Crozat withdrew any authority Cadillac had in the company.
 The following year, he ordered Cadillac removed from colonial office.

 Castelsarrasin (1717–1730)

-The Cadillac family returned to France and, in 1717, settled in La Rochelle.
+In 1717 Cadillac returned to France and settled in La Rochelle.
 Cadillac went to Paris with his son Joseph.
 They were arrested immediately and imprisoned in the Bastille for five months.
 They were released in 1718, and Cadillac was decorated with the Order of Saint Louis to reward his 30 years of loyal services.
 He settled in the paternal home, where he dealt with his parents' estate.

-He also made many trips to Paris to have his rights to the concession on the straits recognized.
-He prolonged his stay in Paris in 1721, giving another general power of attorney to his wife to sign documents in his absence.
+He made many trips to Paris to have his rights to the concession on the straits recognized.
 He was finally vindicated in 1722.
 He sold his estate on the straits to Jacques Baudry de Lamarche, a Canadian.
 The French government appointed Cadillac as governor and mayor of Castelsarrasin, close to his birthplace.

-Antoine de Lamothe-Cadillac died on October 16, 1730, in Castelsarrasin (Occitanie), "around the midnight hour", at the age of 72.
+Cadillac died on October 16, 1730, in Castelsarrasin (Occitanie).
 He was buried in a vault of the Carmelite Fathers' church.